-Characterised in this way, there is a group of instruments which, like the vielle, was used in church music: the family which evolved from organistrum to simfony to vielle à roue (hurdy gurdy).
+Characterised in this way, there is a group of instruments which, like the vielle, was used in church music: the family which evolved from organistrum or simfony to vielle à roue (hurdy gurdy).

-From the 10th century we have evidence of the organistrum, a large instrument played by two people, one to turn the crank for the rosined wheel which acted like a continuous bow against the two drone strings and single melody string, and one to move the sliders, requiring two hands, which produced notes by shortening the vibrating string length of the melody string over the drones.
-By the 13th century, a smaller, one person version had been developed, the simfony (simphonie, symphonia, etc.), with tangents instead of sliders, usually underneath the instrument; and by c.
+From the 10th century we have evidence of the organistrum, a large instrument played by two people, one to turn the crank for the rosined wheel which acted like a continuous bow against the two drone strings and single melody string, and one to lift up the sliders, requiring two hands, which produced notes by shortening the vibrating string length of the melody string over the drones.
+By the 13th century, a smaller, one person version had been developed, with keys underneath the instrument instead of sliders on top.
+Many modern writers call this the simfony (simphonie, symphonia, etc.) and make it distinct from the organistrum, but historically the names organistrum and sinfony were interchangeable and referred to the same instrument in its various forms.
+By c.
 1500 this had evolved further into the vielle à roue, literally the wheel fiddle, with its rhythmically buzzing bridge, which became known in later times as the hurdy gurdy (from 1749, according to the Oxford English Dictionary).
 At all stages of this instrument’s evolution, the drone is fundamental to its sound.

 I suggest that this naming is significant.
 Indeed, it seems sensible to assume that the wheel fiddle, the vielle à roue, gained its name, not just from the wheel acting like a continuous fiddle bow, but also that, and even primarily that, the drone strings of the vielle à roue effected the same soundworld as the vielle.
 Certainly, Jerome’s 13th century drone tunings produce a style of music suited to the 12th and 13th century including, he tells us, sacred music, and the emergence of the vielle à roue in c.
 1500 suggests that this style was still played on the vielle then.
 So, while we can’t say for certain that the exact tunings Jerome gives were used since its emergence (from the crwth?), we can suggest at the very least that the drone principles upon which his fiddle tunings were based remained a constant feature.